bruneleno/ForwardToThePast/README.md

 # ProjTimeMachine
-A PC app that makes your premiere projects open on older versions of the program.
+A PC app that makes premiere projects compatible with older versions of the program.